Jasperabez/jasperabez.github.io/_posts/2020-03-11-Using-AWS-Rekognition-facial-recognition-with-deeplens.md

 As such we opt to instead do the face detection on the Deeplens ecosystem, then pass the found face to a dedicated face recognition system that can also be run locally on the deeplens as well or to the cloud.
 In this guide we pass our faces to AWS rekognition which I had well covered on how to setup face recognition on over [here]({{ site.baseurl }}/Using-AWS-Rekognition-For-Face-Recognition/).

+For this project we didn't have to store the face image taken in persistent storage as we store the Image in a binary stream before sending to AWS rekognition in bytes.

 # Step 1 - Setup your Deeplens

 1. Register your Deeplens to your AWS account using the [AWS Developer guide](https://docs.aws.amazon.com/deeplens/latest/dg/deeplens-getting-started-register.html), enable the SSH option when setting up internet connection.